Valetudo Newcomer Guide

 What can Valetudo do?

-By default, Valetudo provides control over your vacuum robot via a responsive webinterface that works on all of your devices.
+Valetudo aims to be a generic abstraction, providing a responsive webinterface that allows control of the robot.
 It can be used on phones, tablets as well as your desktop computer.

 For example there are already a few applications that turn your map data into various other formats such as Minecraft Worlds or Source-Engine maps.
-There’s a huge amount of possibilities yet to be explored.
+Some people have also sent out their robot to map out a new living space before moving, so that they could then use that as a base for 3d-modelling and planning.

 Furthermore, the standardised Valetudo API allows for the creation of companion services such as Valeronoi, which can build a Wi-Fi signal heatmap from the data provided by Valetudo.